9epoch/9e-frontend-articles/README.md

 # Blog Readme

-Welcome to our blog!
+Welcome to the 9epoch blog!
 Managing and adding new content is a breeze with our simple process.
-Follow the steps below to contribute and share your insights:
+Follow the steps below to add new posts to the blog:

 ## Setup Instructions
 1. Clone the Repository.